The Aphrodite Inheritance

 "When you are away on location with a group of actors, you do socialize.
 In that sense, although The Aphrodite Inheritance took less time than The Champions, it could probably be said that I got to know everyone much better.
 The whole process took about six months."

-Alexandra also recalls them having to change hotels.
+Alexandra also recalled them having to change hotels.
 "Peter and I, as the romantic leads, needed our sleep desperately in order not to have dark rings under our eyes in the morning.
 The first hotel they put us in was so noisy that we actually couldn't get any sleep, and we both requested that we move elsewhere, even to somewhere less luxurious, just so that we got the number of hours sleep necessary to look reasonable."

 Peter McEnery searches e-Bay and opens the results in a new window The Moonspinners comicbook adaptation David Collier